mohd-akram/item.tf/README.md

 Create a file named api_key.txt with your Steam API key in the main directory.
 Then, simply add the directory to the Google App Engine Launcher and start the server.

+You can change the message on the homepage by editing templates/message.html.

 Structure
 ---------